gnutls/gnutls/CONTRIBUTING.md

   Files are split to directories according to the subsystem they belong to.
-Examples are x509/, minitasn1/, openpgp/, opencdk/ etc. The files in the root directory are of concern to the main TLS protocol implementation.
+Examples are x509/, minitasn1/, openpgp/, opencdk/ etc. The files in the root directory related to the main TLS protocol implementation.